SyracuseUniversity/flask-mysql-example/README.md

 # flask-mysql-example

-This is a test flask web application that connect to a mysql backend. the purpose of this repository is to server as a template for creating porjects that use containers and the SU iSchool CI/CD pipelines.
+This is a test flask web application that connect to a mysql backend. the purpose of this repository is to serve as a template for creating projects that use containers and the SU iSchool CI/CD pipelines.

+> [!NOTE]
+> Some steps will require the intervention of Technology Services Administrators.

 ## About the code
 ### Dependabot
 Dependabot is a feature of Github that will automatically create pull-requests to update your projects dependencies.
 This will make sure that your code is using the most secure and up-to-date libraries.

-This feature does require manual intervention, having the user merge the pull-request with the main branch of the repository.
+This feature does require manual intervention, having the repository maintainer (usually the person who creates the repository) merge the pull-request with the main branch of the repository.

 The Dependabot config is located in [.github/dependabot.yml](./.github/dependabot.yml).
+It is configured to scan the `requirements.txt` for new pip packages and the `Dockerfile` for a new base image.

 ### Dockerfile
 The Dockerfile tells docker how to package your application into a container.
 We will be using [this Dockerfile](./Dockerfile) in our examples.
 To learn more about Dockerfiles and their syntax, you can read more [here](https://docs.docker.com/reference/dockerfile/).